dirmeier/surjectors/paper/paper.md

 @dirmeier2023simulation have proposed a novel method for simulation-based inference where they make use autoregressive inference surjections for density estimation and where they are using `Surjectors` for their implementations.

-# Acknowledgments

-The work conducted here is independent of SD's role at the Swiss Data Science Center.

 # References